 If you receive your television signal via an aerial you may need to retune your television or set-top box today after changes were made to channel frequencies.

-Technical changes at the Mendip and Stockland Hill transmitter groups will free frequencies for future fourth generation (4G) mobile services.
+Technical changes to the Mendip transmitter and its relay masts will free frequencies for future fourth generation (4G) mobile services.

 TV services will be subject to disruption from early this morning as channels including BBC One, ITV, Channel 4, Channel 5, Film4 and Yesterday are moved to new frequencies.

-Services may be off-air until late afternoon.
+Work at the main Mendip, Bristol Kings Weston and Bristol Ilchester Crescent transmitters should now be completed.
+Services at other local transmitters may be off-air until late afternoon.
 Once these resume, anyone missing channels should retune their TV or digital box to get them back.

 Television services received via satellite are unaffected.